k-hagio/crash-cacheutils/README.md

   NOTE: Redirecting to a file will also works, but it can includes crash's messages, so specifying an outfile is recommended for restoring a file.

+  Extract the "/var/log" directory and its contents to the new "/tmp/log" directory with one command:

+    crash> ccat -d /var/log /tmp/log
 ```
 ```
 NAME